joncarlmatthews/proof/README.md

 	    // do something with object
 	}

 	This construct is used to enumerate objects [...]

-It's a good idea to pipe the outpul through less so you can scroll through long answers:
+It's a good idea to pipe the output through less so you can scroll through long answers:

 	$ ./proof how to iterate over NSArray | less